-Criteria: The National Student Loan Data System ("NSLDS") is the U.S. Department of Education's (ED) centralized database for students' enrollment information.
+Criteria: Per 34 CFR Section 690.83, the National Student Loan Data System (NSLDS) is the Department of Education's centralized database for students' enrollment information.
 It is the College's responsibility to update this information timely and accurately.

-The College determines how often it receives the Enrollment Reporting roster file with the default set at every 60 days.
+Condition and context: The College determines how often it receives the Enrollment Reporting roster file with the default set at every 60 days.
 The College has engaged the National Student Clearinghouse's (NSC) services to assist with the reporting of student's status changes and degrees to the NSLDS.

-Condition and context: In our audit sample of 10 withdrawals and 10 graduated students, none had been reported timely.
-Subsequently, the withdrawn student status had been corrected for the sampled students, but not within the required timeframe.
-Our sample was selected using a random methodology, rather than a statistical sampling methodology.
+In our audit sample of 19 withdrawals and 8 graduated students, none had been reported timely.
+Subsequently, the withdrawn student status was corrected for the sampled students, but not within the required timeframe.
+Our sample was selected using a random sampling methodology, rather than a statistical sampling methodology.